 I sure got excited about the illumination event but soon faced the ugly truth – the tickets for the event were long sold out.
 You actually do not need a ticket for the entrance to the town but you have to arrange a transportation for which the tickets are being sold in advance (it is about an hour drive from Takayama and there is no rail link between the two towns.
 I read that people would travel from every part of Japan only for this event and the tickets launched by the tour companies in October were purchased within minutes.
 So I would not be able to join any of those tours.
 I would not rent a car and even if I did, the parking spots would be filled well in advance.
 I as a last resort got in touch with all the taxi companies in Takayama just to find out that they were all fully booked.
 Well actually one of the companies offered me a ride but I would have to wait extra four hours in Shirakawa Go after the event and it would cost me USD 250 one way!
-I accepted the fact that I would be in Takayama, so close to Shirakawa-go during the happening of these rare illumination events but not be able to see it.
-I decided to still go to Takayama as I read good things about Takayama itself and I could still visit Shirakawa Go during the day (via public transportation which would not be available for the evening return ride).
+I accepted the fact that I would be in Takayama, so close to Shirakawa-go during this rare illumination event but not be able to see it.
+I decided to still go to Takayama as I read good things about the town and its traditional feel and I could still visit Shirakawa Go during the day (via public transportation which would not be available for the evening return ride).
 If you are traveling from Kyoto, the fastest way to get to Takayama is through Nagoya, which is a quick 35 minutes shinkansen ride from Kyoto.
 Once in Takayama, you switch to local rail-line for another two hours trip to Takayama.
 As a side note, if you are intending to travel to Japan, you will love Hyperdia – an amazing website where you can find out about all the train schedules in Japan with multiple search options (such as with or without shinkansen, flight/bus options etc.).